martinsigei/zeroHunger-Project/README.md

 ];

 ## Contributing
-We welcome contributions!
+Contributions are welccome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code follows the established coding standards and is properly documented.

 ## Bug Reports and Feature Requests
 Please use the issue tracker to report any bugs or request new features.